willfaught/paige/README.md

 reference for an anchor around the page title, if any.

 List and term pages show page titles and descriptions per month and year in descending order.
-An empty list has a "Nothing Here" header, and no body.
+An empty list has a "Nothing here" body.

 Taxonomy pages list term links in an inline, unordered, sorted list.